MatteoGioia/neuron/zettelkasten/University/Machine Learning/ML - SA 1.md

 4. Three common uses for supervised learning:
     - prediction of house prices
     - prediction of risk of heart diseases in patient
-    - prediction of best price for uber rides
+    - predicition of uber prices

     In the first case, we can use the features of a house/apartment, such as sqr ft, the floor number and price, to create a model that predicts the best price for a house based on the sqr ft and the floor number.
 This is a good example of a regression problem, if we assume price is a real value.

-    In the second case, the health statistics of patient who had an history of hearth diseases (age, weight, risks_stroke) can help to predict if new patient are at risk, for example, for a heart attack.
+    In the second case, the health statistics of patient who had an history of hearth diseases (age, weight, risks_stroke) can help to predict if a new patient is at risk, for example, for a heart attack.
 In this case, since the variable we are predicting is a discrete value (risks_stroke) and is either 0 or 1, the trained model is a classifier.

-    Finally ...
+    The third case is actually utilised by Uber to calculate the optimal pricing for each ride, based on previous data, such as earlier rides' fares, and real time data, like weather or temperature.

 ---

-5. CL, RG, CL, CL, RG, CL
+5. CL, RG, RG (?), CL, RG, CL

 ---

-6. Yes, classifiers can predict multiple values as long as they are discrete.
+6. Yes, classifiers can predict multiple values as long as they are discrete (e.g. the real function is not a continous function).

 ---

 7. The hyperparameters of a ML model are characteristics of the model decided previously to its training.
 For instance, in the case of a NN, an hyperparameter could be the architecture of the network or the learning rate.
-Parameters are instead something that is tuned during training and is part of the optimisation problem, so for example in a NN the parameters we need to tune are the weight of the edges in order to minimise the error.
+Parameters are instead something that is tuned during training and are part of the optimisation problem, so for example in a NN the parameters we need to tune are the weight of the edges in order to minimise the error.

 ---